JosXa/tgintegration/README.rst

 -----

-Suppose we want to write integration tests for `@BotListBot <https://t.me/BotListBot>`_ by sending it a couple of messages and asserting that it responds the way it should:
+Suppose we want to write integration tests for `@BotListBot <https://t.me/BotListBot>`_ by sending it a couple of messages and asserting that it responds the way it should.
+First, let's create an `IntegrationTestClient`:

 .. code-block:: python